squidlocks/lbparchive_tools/README.md

 ## Prerequisites

+LittleBigRefresh server version (v2.18.0) is only supported at this time.

 1. **Rust & Cargo**
    - Install from [rustup.rs](https://rustup.rs/) or your OS package manager.
    - Minimum Rust version: 1.60 (latest stable recommended).